Our Team

 Claudine André has dedicated her life to saving the bonobo, an endangered great ape.
 She began rescuing and rehabilitating bonobos orphaned by the illegal wildlife trade in 1994, founded Amis des Bonobos du Congo and Lola ya Bonobo sanctuary in 2002, and orchestrated the world’s first re-wilding of bonobos in 2009.
 Claudine also co-founded, with Dominique Morel, Friends of Bonobos (US).
 With more than 25 years of success in the field, she is a globally recognized expert in bonobo conservation and habitat protection – she is the Jane Goodall of bonobos.

 Claudine works tirelessly to educate the Congolese of the preciousness of the endangered bonobo, and the health risks and cruelty of eating bushmeat.
-She is largely responsible for raising the status of bonobos among Congolese people from unknown to among the most beloved animals.
+She is largely responsible for raising the status of bonobos among Congolese people from unknown to beloved.
 She also raises awareness globally through books about bonobos for children and adults, documentaries, a feature-length film called “Beni: Back to the Wild,” and conference presentations.
 Claudine’s honors include the National Order of Merit (France) and the Prince Laurent Prize for the Environment (Belgium), and an honorary doctorate in veterinary medicine from University of Bern.
 Claudine was born in Belgium and raised in Congo, which is her home.
 In 2014, her daughter, Fanny Minesi, took the reins as director of ABC, the sanctuary, and the release site.
 Learn more about our founder.

-Dominique Morel, Co-Chair
+Dominique Morel, President, Co-Chair

 Ashley Stone, Co-Chair